JohnRSim/NFTHACK2022/README.md

 Demoing an approach to interlinking NFTs enabling the ability to generate AR NFTs and Link existing AR NFTs to flat NFTs.

 # Snapchat OpenSea Lens
+... in development..
+Install our Snapchat OpenSea lens and point it at the Opensea NFT Library to view NFTs that we have hooked up!

-# THE INTERLINKED NFT BRIDGE
+# Interlinked NFT Bridge
 Headover to check our progress on the hackathon and start seeing what we are pulling together.. https://nfthack2022.netlify.app/

+# 3D NFT Generator
+Convert your NFT artwork into 3D GLB assets that you can place in your home or bring to the metaverse.

-# MetaQuest - Metaverse
+# MetaQuest - Metaverse NFT Wallet access.
-PWA App connected with the NFT Bridge to access and download your AR/3D assets and display them in the metaverse in your Virtual home
+PWA App available from the appstore connected with the NFT Bridge to access and download your AR/3D assets and display them in the metaverse in your Virtual home

 # Tech
 Netlify/Sveltkit/OpenSea/Moralis/SnapChat lens/Solidity/PWA.